49th SFS conducts Fire Team Leaders Course

-Nine Airmen from the 49th Security Forces Squadron completed the first ever Fire Team Leaders Course at Holloman Air Force Base, March 3, 2023.
-Those nine Airmen went through a week's worth of training and completed tasks such as weapon fundamentals, breaching, urban operations, night operations and other security forces fundamentals.
-(U.S. Air Force video by Airman 1st Class Nicholas Paczkowski)
+Nine Airmen from the 49th Security Forces Squadron completed their first-ever Fire Team Leaders Course at Holloman Air Force Base, March 3, 2023.

+As the mission and the world continue to change and evolve, the 49th SFS is working day-in and day-out to provide efficient methods to curate an environment of excellence and enhance lethality.

+This course was the first of its kind for the 49th SFS, and has proven to be a beneficial and useful resource for Defenders who are looking to improve readiness.

 |Date Taken: